 Days9-10: Drive to Udawalawe National Park, jeep safari

 The following day you set off on a wildlife safari to spot elephant, buffalo and fantastic birdlife.
+In the afternoon, visit an elephant sanctuary where orphaned baby elephants are cared for before being released back into the wild.

 Day11: Continue to Unawatuna on south coast